 Verification of Commercial Agricultural Use

 Evidence of commercial agricultural production or income shall be demonstrated for at least three (3) of the preceding five (5) years.
-Upon request of the Planning Division, the property owner shall provide verification of commercial agricultural use by providing one or more of the following:
+Upon request of the Administrator, the property owner shall provide one or more of the following forms of documentation to verify commercial agricultural use:

 Schedule F (Form 1040) Profit or Loss from Farming.

-When the agricultural use is undertaken by someone other than the landowner, a statement from the user outlining the use (i.e. acreage, crop, number of head, species, and anticipated revenue due to the use of the land).
+When agricultural use is undertaken by someone other than the landowner, a statement from the user outlining the use (i.e. acreage, crop, number of head, species, and anticipated revenue due to the use of the land).

-A statement from the Agricultural Commissioner that a site visit has occurred and verifies that the property is devoted to commercial agricultural uses.

-Or other reasonable evidence such as receipts from sales of agricultural commodities.
+Other reasonable evidence, such as receipts from sales of agricultural commodities.

 This information may be requested as often as every three years in order to substantiate revenue from commercial agriculture.
 All personal and financial information shall be confidential to the fullest extent provided by law including, but not limited to, the protections provided by the California Constitution and the Information Practices Act of 1977.

 If the responses are not submitted to the County within the prescribed timeline, or the County deems the response incomplete, the County will send a notice to the landowner that will indicate the required response has not been received or is not complete.
 The landowner will be given 30 days’ notice to submit the requested information to the County.
 If a response is still not received at that time, a 30-day notice to comply will be sent and the County may request to inspect the property to verify a commercial agricultural operation.
 Should the landowner not respond to the notice or not provide the requested information, the County shall initiate the non-renewal process.

-Further, the Agricultural Department may perform site visits, as deemed necessary, to determine whether landowners are complying with the program by using their property for commercial agricultural operations.
+The Administrator may request site inspections or technical assistance from other County departments or qualified professionals as needed to evaluate compliance with these Rules.

 When it appears to the County that a landowner is not complying with state law, these Rules, other County policies or the terms in the Williamson Act contract, the County will mail written notice to the landowner about the potential violations.
 The County will provide up to sixty (60) days for the landowner to rectify any violations before beginning the Enforcement Proceedings described in these Rules.